Dumble Amplifiers: Overdrive Special

 The Overdrive Special is a two channel amplifier, with a clean channel and a second "overdrive" channel.
 This overdrive channel "cascades" from the first channel into at least one additional gain stage in the overdrive channel.
-This means that the clean channel tone stack and gain stages cascade into the gain stage of the overdrive channel, overdriving the clean channel.
+This means that the clean channel tone stack and gain stages cascade into the gain stage of the overdrive channel, overdriving the overdrive channel.
 In a sense, the overdrive channel sits "on top" of the clean channel.
-This is Dumble's most popular model, and subsequently is the most frequently seen.
+This is Dumble's most popular model, and consequently is the most frequently seen.
 That said, the Overdrive Special (ODS) varies from decade to decade, and serial number to serial number.
-For example, though most ODS amplifiers use 6L6 tubes in the power section (commonly associated with Fender amps), some have EL34 tubes (commonly associated with Marshall amps).
+For example, although most ODS amplifiers use 6L6 tubes in the power section (commonly associated with Fender amps), some have EL34 tubes (commonly associated with Marshall amps).

 On the other hand, even the many 6L6 versions of the ODS vary considerably.
 For example, some have a clean channel that stays clean "all the way up to 10" (referencing a gain potentiometer ranging from 1 to 10).
 Others have a clean channel that starts to "break up" around 3.
 Some overdrive channels can only reach a minimal amount of breakup, even when dialed up.
 However, most ODS overdrive channels have a large amount of tube distortion available.
 Many later versions of the ODS have "HRM" controls on the inside of the amplifier, which is a "hot rubber monkey" tone stack that sits "on top" of the overdrive channel or, in other words, comes after the overdrive channel tube gain stage.

 There are commonalities across all ODS amplifiers.
-Firstly, the ODS amps are known for their harmonic richness in the overdrive channel breakup, and transparent "open-ness" in the clean channel.
+For example, the ODS amps are known for their harmonic richness in the overdrive channel breakup, and transparent "open-ness" in the clean channel.
 Guitarists describe the overdrive channel using terms like sustaining, blooming, and musical—and call the clean channel "fast", "huge", and "responsive".
 Robben Ford describes the tone of the ODS as having "a perfect sonic curve, the lows are deep and rich but not unclear, it doesn't mush out like some amps will.
 You have the frequencies there for your use.
 The mid range [is] punchy and clear and the high end, bright, clear but doesn't hurt your ears.
 It's loud but it sounds good."

 In an interview with Premier Guitar, Ford claims that Dumble told him that the original inspiration for the Overdrive Special came while watching Ford play live in the 1970s at a bar in Santa Cruz.
-Ford was using a mid-60s blackface Fender Bassman, and running a tube screamer in front of it to overdrive the tubes to breakup.
+Ford was using an early-60s 6G6-A Fender Bassman, and running an Ibanez Tube Screamer in front of it to overdrive the tubes to breakup.
 Supposedly, Dumble liked Ford's sound, and while contemplating it had the revelations that led to the original Overdrive Special.
-Since buying his ODS, Ford has almost exclusively used his original Dumble or an exact clone of it in live performances.
+Since buying a ODS, Ford has almost exclusively used his original Dumble or an exact clone of it in live performances.

 Overdrive Reverb

-An Overdrive Special amplifier with an internal Reverb Circuit.
+An Overdrive Reverb is an Overdrive Special amplifier with an internal Reverb Circuit.